JoseDeFreitas/wikipedia-edits-chart/README.md

 ## Usage

-To get the chart, simply go to **https://wikipedia-edits-chart.glitch.me** and add the required parameters.
-Below you can find the list of the available path and query parameters, as well as some examples.
+To get the chart, simply go to **https://wikipedia-edits-chart.glitch.me** and add the required parameters.[^3] Below you can find the list of the available path and query parameters, as well as some examples.

 ### Parameters